HarshitPatil/Python-mini-projects/README.md

 This the Countdown timer made with time module with other few main functions as divmod, :02d function from format and "\r" to print in time in one line.
 All the explanation of the code is withcode itself in the file.

+4. QRCode_with_python

+There are two functions.
+encodeqr() to encode text, link in a qrcode you can also change background color and color. decodeqr() to decode qrcode. you need to give path to image.The path back slash should be changed to single front slash or double back slash.